term7/RaspberryPi-USB-Privacy-Gadget/README.md

 <p align="center">
   <img src="/png/Pi-hole_04.png" title="Select Interface">
 </p>
-Select proton0: it is configured to be our intert facing interface.
-We don't want to allow connections without VPN...<br>
+Select usb0: it is configured to the interface that connects our Computer to the Raspberry Pi. <br>
 Ok
 <br><br>